CrystalMathAddict/GettingAndCleaningDataCourseProject/README.md

 Run_analysis.R does the following:

+The script runs with the unzipped data saved into the /data subdirectory of current working directory.

 Merges the training and the test sets to create one data set; extracts mean and standard deviation variables; adds labels, and exports tidy data containing average of each activity and subject.